-is an unbiased predictor of the sample covariance $2\b^{\top}\Sxzh \uf$ induced by the possible non-orthogonality of the columns of $\Cf\Xf$ and $\Cf\Zf$.
-The quantities $\Rb$, $\Ru$, and $\Rbu$ are invariant to centring the data $\y$, $\Xf$, and $\Zf$. \end{lemma} The following theorem states the main result, the decomposition of the centred total sum of squares. \begin{theorem} Given restricted maximum likelihood estimators $\seh$ for the residual variance $\se$ and $\suih$ for the variance components $\sui$ $(i=1,\ldots, r)$ in model (\ref{LMM}), we find
+The lemma below introduces unbiased estimators and predictors for empirical explained variances which constitute the estimands of interest in this paper, see also \citet{Schreck2018} and an earlier preprint of this manuscript. \begin{lemma} Based on model (\ref{LMM}) and the quantities introduced in Lemma \ref{blueblup}, the estimator $\Rb = \bht\Sxh\bh-\tr\big(\Sxh\Sbh\big)$ is unbiased for the estimand for the explained variation of the coefficients associated with fixed effects, the sample variance $\sigma_f^2 = \be^{\top}\Sxh\be$ of $(\Xf\be)_i$ $(i=1,\ldots, n)$.
+The predictor $\Ru = \utt \Szh\ut-\tr\big(\Szh\Sut\big) + \tr\big(\Df\Szh\big)$ is unbiased for the estimand for the explained variation of the coefficients associated with random effects, the sample variance $\sigma_r^2 = \uf^{\top}\Szh \uf$ of $(\Zf\uf)_i$ $(i=1,\ldots, n)$.
+The predictor $\Rbu= 2\bht\Sxzh \ut $ is unbiased for the estimand for the explained variation of the covariance induced by possible non-orthogonality of the columns of $\Cf\Xf$ and $\Cf\Zf$, the sample covariance $2\be^{\top}\Sxzh \uf$.
+The quantities $\Rb$, $\Ru$, and $\Rbu$ are invariant to centring the data $\y$, $\Xf$, and $\Zf$. \end{lemma} Later, \citet{Piepho2023} derived an estimator for the average semisquared bias for the mean structure which equals $\Rb$ in the case of the variance components form of the LMM.

+The following theorem states the decomposition of the centred total sum of squares. \begin{theorem} Given restricted maximum likelihood estimators $\seh$ for the residual variance $\se$ and $\suih$ for the variance components $\sui$ $(i=1,\ldots, m)$ in model (\ref{LMM}), we find